UNIT scientific advisor

-Romana I once caught the Fourth Doctor “rounding down” his age, (The Ribos Operation) while the Eighth Doctor once flatly admitted that he didn’t necessarily use the same definition of the word year each time he gave his age to someone, usually changing his age depending where he was in the universe.
+Romana I once caught the Fourth Doctor “rounding down” his age, (The Ribos Operation) while The Doctoronce flatly admitted that he didn’t necessarily use the same definition of the word year each time he gave his age to someone, usually changing his age depending where he was in the universe.
 (Orbis)

 The Eleventh Doctor once told Solomon that he was probably a Sagittarius.
 (Dinosaurs on a Spaceship)

 The Doctor also had a great-grandson named Alex, the son of Susan and David Campbell.
-(An Earthly Child) Alex went on several adventures with the Eighth Doctor and backpacked around the Earth with Lucie Miller, before they were both killed by the Daleks.
+(An Earthly Child) Alex went on several adventures with The Doctor and backpacked around the Earth with Lucie Miller, before they were both killed by The Daleks.
 (Lucie Miller, To the Death) Susan and David also had adopted children, Barbara, Ian and David Junior (Legacy of the Daleks) – meaning that The Doctor was an adoptive great-grandfather as well as a biological one.